It was my long pending wish to visit Hampi the heritage city of Karnataka but the arid and hot weather of

 - KodandaRama temple

-- Yantroddharaka Anjaneya temple which is believed to be installed by saint Vyasa.
+- Yantroddharaka Anjaneya temple which was installed by Vyasa Muni.

 - Achuta Raya Temple

-- Sugreeva’s cave(just before you hit this point there is also a brindavan of some saint hidden behind the rocky pathways)
+- Sugreeva’s cave(just before you hit this point there is also a brindavan of a saint hidden behind the rocky pathways)

 - King’s balance